d11wtq/skittle/README.md

 ```

 Notice that the original `log_dir` code moved into an inner depedency called
-`dir_created`, since it was only checking if the log directory existed.
+`dir_exists`, since it was only checking if the log directory existed.
 The
 other requirements have then been stated using `require`.

-Notice also that `dir_ownership` has a nested dependency `wibble_user_exists`.
+Notice also that `dir_ownership` has a nested dependency `turtle_user_exists`.
 This is allowed with Skittle so that you can group related dependencies
 together.
-In this case however, `wibble_user_exists` probably doesn't belong
+In this case however, `turtle_user_exists` probably doesn't belong
 here, as it is not directly related to the log directory.
 It is very simple to
-just move the function definition to ./deps/wibble_user_exists.sh.
+just move the function definition to ./deps/turtle_user_exists.sh.
 Try it,
 everything should work the same.

 ### Parameterized dependencies

 Sometimes it is useful for dependencies to accept arguments, so that they
 become more general and re-usable.
 A great example of this is
-`wibble_user_exists`.
+`turtle_user_exists`.
 The code here could work for any user, so we can
 generalize it and accept a username as an argument.
 Because dependencies are
 just bash functions, arguments are numbered `$1`, `$2` etc.